tkcyau/fictionalu/app/public/wp-content/plugins/wp-migrate-db/readme.txt

 3. Saving the exported database

 == Changelog ==

+= WP Migrate DB 1.0.13 - 2020-03-17  =
+* Bug fix: Usage of `get_magic_quotes_gpc()` triggers a warning on PHP 7.4+
+* Bug fix: WordPress `home` and `site_url` values are set incorrectly on multisite installs with the 'ms_files_rewriting' option set
+* Bug fix: PHP warning during JSON find & replace if search or replace value is empty

+= WP Migrate DB 1.0.12 - 2020-02-26  =
+* Bug fix: Sanitize $_GET parameter when triggering download for export
+* Bug fix: Sanitize $_GET parameter when downloading backup file
+* Bug fix: Call to undefined end_ajax() method
+* Bug fix: Use of PHP compact() function not working with PHP 7.3+
+* Bug fix: Search & replace did not work with JSON encoded content in the `wp_posts` table

 = WP Migrate DB 1.0.11 - 2019-04-30  =
 * Bug fix: `WP_Filesystem` initialized on all wp-admin pages